TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/cloud-hosted/addresses.md

 ## API Endpoints

-The Application Server, Join Server, and Network Server APIs are all available in your regional cluster:
+The Application Server, Join Server and Network Server APIs are all available in your routing cluster.

 <p>
 <code data-content="cluster-address">
 <span data-content="tenant-id"></span>.<span data-content="cluster-id"></span>.cloud.thethings.industries
 </code>
 </p>

+{{< info >}}
+Although there is a Join Server in each routing cluster, this Join Server does not support advanced features like secure elements and interoperability with LoRaWAN Backend Interfaces.
+See below the address of The Things Join Server that does support these features.
+{{< /info >}}

 However, the Identity Server APIs are only available in the `eu1` cluster: